PeteMichaud/petemichaud.github.com/_posts/2013-01-06-left-brain-silo.md

 I have a few wide areas of interest.

-The areas that's gotten the most airtime in my writing is psychology and spirituality.
+The areas that's gotten the most airtime in my writing is psychology and productivity.
 I write mostly about that on [my blog at PeteMichaud.com](http://www.petermichaud.com), and it's one of my longest running and most popular blogs.

 Another major area of interest for me is art.
 I showcase some of [my artwork at PeteArt.com](http://www.peteart.com).